 The thesis statement must be a single phrase after the prologue that highlights the point you wish to convey regarding the author’s decisions and techniques.
 Similarly, among the biggest significant aspects of the research is the argument.

-write your main content
+Create your main content

 At least 3 main paragraphs supporting your argument should be included.
 Every section must focus on a different, well-defined subject.
 However, one can group their sentences by arguments and their effectiveness, strategies utilized by the author and their effectiveness, historical order, and much more.
 Instead of ideas or feelings, substantiate every paragraph with instances, statistics, statistics, and references, irrespective of the way you arrange them.
 Tie every paragraph’s discussion directly to your argument at the conclusion.